 | United States | $80 to $150 | 5 to 8x higher |

 Within India, Pune runs 30 to 50% cheaper than Bangalore or Mumbai on developer costs, with a talent pool that’s just as deep.
 The IT hubs in Hinjewadi, Kharadi, and Magarpatta are home to thousands of engineers, many of whom trained at large firms before moving to smaller studios.
 You get top-tier work without top-tier-city pricing.
+We’ve looked at this in more detail in our city-by-city cost comparison, including the salary and office costs that drive the gap.

 Frequently Asked Questions